pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/retainOnDelete.md

 ---

 The `retainOnDelete` resource option marks a resource to be retained.
-If a resource is retained then when Pulumi deletes or replaces the resource it will not call through to the resource providers `Delete` method.
+If a resource is retained then when Pulumi deletes or replaces the resource it will not call through to the resource provider's `Delete` method.

 This option can be used for shared resources that other stacks might be making use of.